 Reducing stress can improve your physical and emotional health.
-It's not always easy to reduce stress, but it is easier if you are able to ask your friends and family for help.
+It is not always easy to reduce stress, but it's easier if you are able to ask your friends and family for help.

 Make a List

-Then try to make changes in your home and work to decrease the causes of your back pain.
-For example, if bending down to pick up heavy pots sends shooting pain down your back, re-arrange your kitchen so that the pots are hanging from above or are stored at waist height.
+Then try to make changes in your home and work to decrease the causes of your pain.
+For example, if bending to pick up heavy pots sends shooting pain down your back, rearrange your kitchen so that the pots are hanging from above or are stored at waist height.

 If your back pain is worse at work, talk to your boss.
-It may be that your work station is not set up correctly.
+It may be that your workstation isn't set up correctly.

-- If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.
+- If you sit at a computer, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

 - Ask about having an occupational therapist assess your workspace or movements to see if changes such as a new chair or cushioned mat under your feet would help.

-- Avoid standing for long periods of time.
-If you must stand at work, try resting one foot on a stool, then the other foot.
-Keep switching off during the day.
+- Try not to stand for long periods.
+If you must stand at work, rest one foot on a stool, then the other foot.
+Keep switching the load of your body's weight between your feet during the day.

-Long car rides and getting in and out of the car can be very hard on your back.
+Long car rides and getting in and out of the car can be hard on your back.
+Here are some tips: